 Exercise for Seniors: "Age with Attitude and Grow Old Gracefully"

 You'll find the LINK at the bottom of this page for guiding you through a complete exercise program for seniors, but before you begin, read on.......
-I am a senior at 63 and work specifically with seniors over 50.
-I understand the problems we face.
+I am a senior at 66 and work specifically with seniors over 50.
+I understand the problems we face, which is why I have produced a series of pilates exercise and stretch DVD's specifically for people in our age group - check out the column to the right...

 These are: Lack of Core Strength Inflexibility and Stiffness Lower Back Problems Deteriorating Posture Problems with Balance Pelvic Floor issues (men have one too!)
 Osteoporosis If you can think of another major problem, I would love to hear from you.
 Please email me.